tylerpcarter/inls161/syllabus/index.md

 Instructors and students at the University of North Carolina at Chapel Hill adhere to the Code of Student Conduct.
 Accordingly, you all should recognize that most software applications available in the computer lab are copyrighted and cannot be copied.
-We will use open source software for this course, which does allow for copying, remixing, and reuse, depending on the terms of the license under which the software and source code is distributed.
+We will primarily use open source software for this course, which does allow for copying.
 It is important to know the difference and heed the terms of software licences.

 We can learn much from each other and we will do that.